Koubek/nav-docker-examples/README.md

-# nav-docker-examples
-Examples and use-cases for MS Dynamics NAV on Docker
+# Examples and use-cases for MS Dynamics NAV on Docker